NYC jury finds Trump owes E. Jean Carroll $83.3 million for defaming her

 They awarded Carroll $7.3 million for emotional harm stemming from two June 2019 statements by then-President Trump, which a judge previously ruled were defamatory, and $11 million for reputational harm.

-Jurors also awarded Carroll a staggering $65 million in punitive damages for Trump continuing to defame her, which he did until and throughout the short trial.
+Jurors also awarded Carroll a staggering $65 million in punitive damages from Trump continuing to defame her, which he did until and throughout the short trial.

 Carroll, who smiled at the jury after the verdict was delivered and tearfully hugged her lawyers, declined to comment on her way out of the courthouse as she posed for a group photo with her legal team.